cscvlab/SKS-Homography/README.md

 # SKS & ACA Decomposition of 2D Homography
-This repository is the official implementation of the paper (Minor Revision for PAMI submission):
+This repository is the official implementation of the paper:

 **Fast and Interpretable 2D Homography Decomposition: Similarity-Kernel-Similarity and Affine-Core-Affine Transformations**.

 __Authors:__ Shen Cai*, Zhanhao Wu, Juan Guo, Jiachun Wang, Siyu Zhang, Junchi Yan,  Shuhan Shen.